warkrug/documenting_your_projects/README.md

 the documentation.
 Done well, the added formatting will increase the legibility of the documentation.

+Rails contains a rake task that can be used to generate the documentation for an application.
+In Rails 4, the command is _rake doc:app_.

 ### Yard

 Yard is an alternative ruby documentation system.
 It can be used with rdoc markdown,